Skip to main content

 body: 'key=' + set.query + '&id=1234&type=text'

-If request body is passed as an object, it is automatically converted into the form-urlencoded, format.
-Also, if body is specified and the header is not content-type specified, content-type: application/x-www-form-urlencoded:
+If request body is passed as an object, it is automatically converted to form-urlencoded, form; also if body is specified and no header is specified content-type , then it will be automatically assigned content-type: application/x-www-form-urlencoded:

 const { success, data, headers } = await this.request('POST', 'https://jsonplaceholder.typicode.com/posts', {